 The cost of tax preparation can add insult to the injury of forking over checks to Uncle Sam.
 A number of factors, including your geographic location, the complexity of your finances and how late you wait to file your returns, can affect your costs.
-But tax preparation costs aren't just limited to the amount you pay your accountant.
-Money you pay to gather information about your taxes, as well as the cost of lost time that could be spent earning money are also factors.
+But the cost of tax preparation isn't just limited to the amount you pay your accountant.
+Money you pay to gather information about your taxes, as well as the cost of lost time that could be spent earning money, are also factors.

 There's no single rate that everyone pays to complete their tax returns.
 If you use tax preparation software or file yourself, you may be able to complete your returns for very little money, or even for free.
 Tax preparation costs can also vary from location to location.
 Accountants living in areas with higher costs of living generally charge more.
 The complexity of your tax returns is also a major factor.
 A simple return may be pretty cheap, but complex returns with lots of documentation can cost hundreds or even thousands of dollars.
-You might end up paying more if you wait till the last minute and have to file an extension or have your taxes completed in only a few days.
+You might end up paying more if you wait until the last minute and have to file an extension or have your taxes completed in only a few days.
 The average cost for a professional tax preparer is $273 for a standard return with a Schedule A and state return, according to the National Society of Accountants.